greenchul/cruise-ships/readme.md

 Cruise ship project as part of the Manchester Codes curriculum which implements OOP, user stories and domain models, dependency injection & TDD with Jest (inc test doubles).

+You can view the GUI version of the project [here](https://greenchul.github.io/cruise-ships/)

 ## Installation

 - Clone this repo